tvharikrishna/HariKrishna__Reinforcement_Learning/README.md

 <p align="right">1 minute read 📚</p>

 # 🔻 What is Reinforcement Learning?
-<p align='justify'>Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to achieve some goals.
-Unlike other types of learning, RL is based on interaction and feedback from the environment: positive feedback reinforces the agent's actions, while negative feedback discourages them.
-This learning process involves exploration (trying new things) and exploitation (using known strategies) to maximize the cumulative reward over time.
-It's applied in various fields, including robotics, game playing, and autonomous vehicles, where decision-making in complex, unpredictable environments is required.</p>
+<p align='justify'>Reinforcement Learning (RL) is a type of machine learning where agents learn to make decisions by interacting with an environment to maximize some notion of cumulative reward.
+It's characterized by trial-and-error, feedback, and the balance between exploration of uncharted territory and exploitation of current knowledge.</p>

 # 🔻 What are Agents?
-<p align='justify'>In the context of Reinforcement Learning, an agent is an entity that interacts with an environment to achieve certain objectives.
-Agents perceive their environment through sensors and act upon that environment through effectors.
-Each action taken by the agent leads to some form of feedback from the environment, often in the form of rewards or penalties.
-The goal of the agent is to learn the best series of actions, or policy, that maximizes the cumulative rewards over time.
-Training involves the agent experimenting with different actions and learning from the outcomes, gradually improving its decision-making process.</p>
+<p align='justify'>In RL, an agent is any entity that can observe its environment, select actions, and learn through trial and error.
+Agents aim to discover the best actions to take in various situations to achieve their goals, guided by rewards received for their actions.</p>

 # 🔻 Repository Details